sirrice/sirrice.github.io/researchmodel.md

         P(health)
         P(wealth)

-This is too general, so let's decompose it into elements under your control and in the context of research.
+This is too general, so let us decompose it into elements under your control and in the context of research.
 First, the focus is on `you`:

         P(good | you)